 - Income from the sale of housing (including land) located in an EEA member state if the individual’s place of residence was declared there during the last two years prior to the sale.
 If the place of residence was declared for a shorter period but income received from the sale was invested into the acquisition of another housing located in one of the EEA member states in one year after the sale and the place of residence was declared there accordingly, such income would also be treated as non-taxable.

 - Income from the sale or other transfer of movable property that is legally registered in Lithuania or within an EEA member state if the property was acquired more than three years prior to its sale or other transfer.

 - Income from the sale of immovable property (except for housing as indicated above) if the property was acquired more than ten years prior to its sale.

-- Capital gains not exceeding EUR 2,500 during the tax period.
+- Capital gains (not mentioned above) not exceeding EUR 2,500 during the tax period.

 Dividends are subject to a flat 15% PIT rate.

 The following interest income is tax exempt: